 Support of pipe and placement of hangers must adhere to the requirements of the National Plumbing Code of Canada or the local plumbing Authority Having Jurisdiction.
-Specifically, the Code calls for a minimum support spacing of 1.2m (4ft) for horizontal pipe runs of all sizes.
 However, local authorities may be receptive to increased spacing of hangers if supported by engineering analysis.